microsoft/terminal/doc/user-docs/index.md

 ## Starting Windows Terminal

-1. Click `Start` and begin typing `terminal`.
-Among the search results will be an entry for _Windows Terminal_.
+1. Locate the _Windows Terminal_ app in your Start menu.
 2. Click _Windows Terminal_ to launch the app.
 If you need administrative privileges, right-click the entry and click `Run as administrator`.

 NOTE: The default shell is PowerShell; you can change this using the _Running a Different Shell_ procedure.